Dorsey Eugene Johnson, 87, of Cleveland

 - font size decrease font size increase font size

-He leaves his beloved wife Dudley; his son Dossie and daughter-in-law Lisa of Madison, AL; and a daughter Suzanne and son-in-law Tommy of Cleveland.
-He also leaves a brother Clarke and his wife Pat of Tupelo; and four grandchildren Brent Lance, Ashley Lance, Joshua Johnson, and Benjamin Johnson.
+He leaves his beloved wife Dudley; his son Dossie and daughter-in-law Lisa of Madison, AL; and a daughter Suzanne and son-in-law Tommy of Cleveland, MS. He also leaves a brother Clarke and his wife Pat of Tupelo, MS. He also leaves four grandchildren Brent Lance, Ashley Lance, Joshua Johnson, and Benjamin Johnson.

 Pallbearers will be Craig Johnson, Eddie Gong, Neil Gong, Bobby Holder, Jim Herbert, Terry Everett.
 Honorary pallbearers will be the members of the Cleveland Evening Lions Club.